Ansted, West Virginia

 I have also, recently, discovered another fair size waterfall on this creek.
 I have never seen anyone show an image of this falls before, though, I'm sure it's no big secret, as it's right beside the road.
 It's just hard to get to and hard to see.

 This might not be too easy to creek walk during any kind of high water.
 We crossed the creek immediately and went up the right side for awhile.
-There is no clear way, and the creek floor was covered in a thick layer of algae, which made walking treacherous.
+There is no clear way, and the creek floor was covered in a thick layer of algae, which made walking treacherous even in reasonable flow.

 From the top of the rail trail, venture over into the woods above Westlake Falls and you will find a short access trail to get into the creek.
 You can shoot both of these falls from the creek level via this access point.

 Both falls can be observed from the bridge/trestle at the beginning of the rail trail as well, but they are more photogenic from down in the creek bed.